 Membership in the AABS is open to anyone wishing to support the scholarly purposes of the Association.
 AABS members receive a subscription to the quarterly Journal of Baltic Studies, reduced registration fees at AABS conferences, and an annual newsletter of the association’s activities.

-IMPORTANT NOTE - NOVEMBER 24, 2012: Due to a server upgrade, new announcements are not currently posting to the AABS website homepage.
+IMPORTANT NOTE: Due to server upgrades, new announcements are not currently posting to the AABS website homepage.
 For the most recent announcements, click on Announcements in the menu above.
 A redesigned AABS website is coming soon!

 BALSSI offers students in the U.S. the only summer opportunity to study intensively the languages of the Baltic countries.
 The 2011 Summer Institute will be held at the University of Wisconsin in Madison.